dmiau/Personalized-Compass/Compass[transparent]/README.txt

 ***** Working

 Quick fixes:
-- render the locate tests at the right scale

 - implement and maintain a type counter dictionary, added to the authoring pane, integrate the test code with the counter
 - review the study
 - lock rotation in the author mode?
 - circle overlay
 http://stackoverflow.com/questions/9056451/draw-a-circle-of-1000m-radius-around-users-location-in-mkmapview

+- annotation control, programmatically control the pins/labels, and destroy them. smarter annotation management. think about the case that multiple annotations need to be displayed simultaneously.